google/starlark-go/doc/spec.md

 The name of a function created by a lambda expression is `"lambda"`.

-The two statements below are essentially equivalent, but that the function created by the `def` statement is named `twice` and the function created by the lambda expression is called `lambda`.
+The two statements below are essentially equivalent, but the function created by the `def` statement is named `twice` and the function created by the lambda expression is named `lambda`.

 ```python
 def twice(x):